brightcove/brightcove-player-sdk-ios-googlecast/README.md

 1. Follow the [Google Cast SDK Manual Setup][googlecastsdkmanualsetup] guide.
 1. Follow the [Brightcove Player SDK Manual Installation][bcovsdkmanualsetup] guide.
 1. Download the [Google Cast Plugin for Brightcove Player SDK][bcovgooglecast] framework.
-1. On the "General" tab of your application target, add BrightcoveGoogleCast.framework from the Google Cast Plugin for Brightcove Player SDK download to the list of **Frameworks, Libraries, Embedded Content**.
+1. On the "General" tab of your application target, add `BrightcoveGoogleCast.framework` or `BrightcoveGoogleCast.xcframework` from the Google Cast Plugin for Brightcove Player SDK download to the list of **Frameworks, Libraries, Embedded Content**.
 1. On the "Build Settings" tab of your application target, ensure that the "Framework Search Paths" include the paths to the frameworks.
 This should have been done automatically unless the framework is stored under a different root directory than your project.
+1. (**Universal Framework** only) On the "Build Phases" tab, add a "Run Script" phase with the command `bash ${BUILT_PRODUCTS_DIR}/${FRAMEWORKS_FOLDER_PATH}/BrightcoveGoogleCast.framework/strip-frameworks.sh`.
+Check "Run script only when installing".
+This will remove unneeded architectures from the build, which is important for App Store submission.
+1. (**Apple Silicon with Universal Framework** only) On the "Build Settings" tab of your application target:
+    * Ensure that `arm64` has been added to your "Excluded Architectures" build setting for `Any iOS Simulator SDK`.

 Imports
 ----------